50054-cdpa/cohort_probs/fp_haskell_poly/fp_haskell_poly_problem.md

 # Exercise 4

-Define a `subtree` function which search for the sub-tree rooted at the given key in a BST.
+Define a `subtree` function which searches for the sub-tree rooted at the given key in a BST.

 ```hs